/ ComfyUI / Fixing ComfyUI's Red Box Hell - The Definitive Troubleshooting Guide for Missing Nodes, Broken Workflows & Common Errors 2025

 Understanding Red Nodes - What They Mean and Why They Happen

-What Red Nodes Indicate:
+What ComfyUI Red Nodes Indicate:

-Red Node Symptom Root Cause Severity
+ComfyUI Red Nodes Symptom Root Cause Severity

 Red border, normal node name Missing custom node High - blocks execution